-Search and Care exists because our Yorkville, Carnegie Hill, and East Harlem communities need us.
+Search and Care exists because our Yorkville, Carnegie Hill, East Harlem, and Upper West Side communities need us.
 As older people live longer, more of them require a broad range of care.
 Many have no immediate family (if at all) or few other nearby supports to rely upon in times of need or for human companionship.
 Costs of services have spiraled, and public funding lags significantly behind the increasing need for services.

 Search and Care, Inc. is a corporation organized under the New York not-for-profit corporation law.
 Contributions to Search and Care, Inc. are exempt under section 501 (c) (3) of the Internal Revenue Code.
 Search and Care’s Annual Report is available from the New York State Department of Law, Charities Bureau, 120 Broadway, New York, NY 10271.
 For more information on Search and Care’s finances, please visit Guidestar (will open in new window).

 Users can visit the site without revealing any information about themselves.
 Any information you provide for the purposes of correspondence or making a donation are never shared with any other organization.

 To carry out our mission, Search and Care: